reactjs/react.dev/content/tutorial/tutorial.md

 #### Determining When to Re-render in React

 The biggest benefit of immutability in React comes when you build simple _pure components_.
-Since immutable data can more easily determine if changes have been made it also helps to determine when a component requires being re-rendered.
+Since immutable data can more easily determine if changes have been made, it also helps to determine when a component requires being re-rendered.

 To learn more about `shouldComponentUpdate()` and how you can build *pure components* take a look at [Optimizing Performance](/docs/optimizing-performance.html#examples).